In-State and Out-of-State Tuition Classification

 Tuition classification is governed by state law and by judicial decisions that apply to all public institutions of higher education in Colorado.
 Since tuition classification is governed by state law, the University of Colorado cannot alter or waive the eligibility criteria for any reason, including financial hardship or academic excellence.

-Basic Requirement for Establishing Colorado Residency
+Basic Requirements for Establishing Colorado Residency

 To be eligible to begin the 12-month period to establish Colorado domicile, an individual must be at least one of the following: